mr-guest/dotfiles/README.md

-# For Personal Host ONLY
+# Personal Configuration

->why not locally ?

-i am not smart or doesnt know any other alternatives

->why there's an init.el ?

-personal config for emacs , really messy by the way.
+Mostly for vim and emacs configuration

+>What i(you) in for?

+A messy uncommented configuration

+>What are you urrently working on?

+Learning Pyton and SQL